jrruethe/jrruethe.github.io/source/_posts/2015-06-28-docker-templates.markdown

 Typically you only want to install the base minimum dependencies when creating a Docker image, in order to keep the file size down.
 Disable recommends when installing packages to prevent bloat from creeping in.

 I generally do not do an `apt-get upgrade` when creating a Docker image.
 Any software I am trying to Dockerize will update whatever packages it needs naturally.
-This way I can stay to the original base image and keep the file size down.
+This way I can stay close to the original base image and keep the file size down.

 Lastly, clean up after an installation, before all that garbage gets committed to a layer.
 This includes the package lists themselves, as they are no use once the image is created.